 Set a Schedule

-There shouldn’t be any long gaps of downtime in your employee’s schedule, lest it be thought that your company is disorganized or worse, that the job is boring.
+There shouldn’t be any long gaps of downtime in your employee’s schedule, lest it is thought that your company is disorganized or worse, that the job is boring.
 Create meaningful tasks that will get the employee hitting the ground running.

 Bonus points if you use scheduling and task management tools to guide your staff.
 Eventually, your newest team member will be able to structure the schedule to fit their preferred working style.

 There’s no need to have one person perform all the training duties.
 The new staffer will greatly benefit from a comprehensive overview of how your business works and who is responsible for what tasks.
-Not only will this give each of your veteran employees ample time to train and work on their own projects; the rest of your team will be able to provide additional insight and have the chance to work closely with their new colleague.
+Not only will this give each of your veteran employees ample time to train and work on their own projects; the rest of your team will be able to provide additional insight and have the chance to work closely with their new colleagues.

 Feedback is a Two-Way Street